1fish2/BBQTimer/README.md

 * Reset the timer on boot-up?
 * Test on various OS versions, screen sizes, and pixel densities.
 * L10N.
-* Help info via a menu command: How to install as home & lock screen widgets, what tapping the widget text does, anything else?
+* Tips via a menu command: How to install as home & lock screen widgets, what tapping the widget text does, anything else?
 * Set up optimized release builds.
 * Accessibility.